nicolaswsp/Capstone-Azure-Machine-Learning-Engineer/README.md

 ![diagram](./Images/Image1.png)

-The best model trained with it's parameters.
+The best model trained with its parameters.

 ![diagram](./Images/Image2.png)